St. Michael's Abbey (Orange County, California)

-Saint Michael's Abbey is a Norbertine Catholic monastery in Silverado, Orange County, California.
-The canons regular of the abbey live a life combining both the monastic life with an active priestly ministry.
+St. Michael's Abbey is a Norbertine Catholic monastery in Silverado, Orange County, California.
+The confreres of the abbey live a life combining both the monastic life with an active priestly ministry.

 History

 Hungarian Origins

-The Abbey was founded in 1961 by seven canons from the Norbertine Abbey of St. Michael in Csorna, Hungary, whose roots go back to the 12th century.
+The Abbey was founded in 1961 by seven Norbertine confreres from the Norbertine Abbey of St. Michael in Csorna, Hungary, whose roots go back to the 12th century.
 The founders originally left Hungary to avoid oppression soon after Communist officials nationalized Catholic schools in 1948.
 On the night of 11 July 1950, word came to the abbey in Csorna that the police would arrive the next day to arrest the confreres and suppress the community.
-That night, seven canons left, in two groups, to hike across country to the Austrian border.
+That night, seven priests left, in two groups, to hike across country to the Austrian border.
 Several of them arrived in New York in 1952, from which they made their way west where they were welcomed by the Abbey of St. Norbert in De Pere, Wisconsin, with whom they lived for several years, saving money to begin their own monastery.

 Foundation in California

 At the invitation of Cardinal James Francis McIntyre, Archbishop of Los Angeles, they first moved to Santa Ana, California, in 1957 and taught at Mater Dei High School, establishing a monastic community the next year.
 The founding abbot was Ladislaus Parker, O.Praem.

 In 1960 the Norbertine Fathers purchased the site from Jack Cook, the founder of nearby Cook's Corner.

-The canonry opened a junior seminary in 1962, which evolved into St. Michael's Preparatory School, a nationally-renowned residential all-boys high school, which closed in 2022 when the canons moved to their new monastery.
+The canonry opened a junior seminary in 1962, which evolved into St. Michael's Preparatory School, a nationally renowned residential all-boys high school, which closed in 2020 with the move to the new monastery.

 The status of abbey was conferred on St. Michael's in 1984.